koyasi777/return-youtube-dislike-pc-only/README.md

 2. Install the userscript:
    👉 **[Click here to install](https://raw.githubusercontent.com/koyasi777/return-youtube-dislike-pc-only/main/return-youtube-dislike-pc-only.user.js)**

-3. Visit YouTube (`https://www.youtube.com/`) and open any video — the enhanced dislike interface will activate automatically.
+3. Visit YouTube and open any video — the enhanced dislike interface will activate automatically.

-> 💡 This script is tailored for desktop YouTube only.
-It excludes `music.youtube.com` and mobile UIs by design.

 ---